Creating content that people want to share isn’t easy.

 As I said, I did it all using the “Double Survey Technique”.

-Based on those results, it’s clear how effective this blog marketing strategy can be.
+Based on those results, it’s clear how effective this content marketing strategy can be.

-But what I love most about it is that it can help grow your blog no matter what size it is.
+But what I love most about it is that it can help grow anyone’s traffic quickly, no matter how large or small the site is.

 Why does the Double Survey Technique work so well?

-Because it’s taking advantage of two things that already exist outside of your blog:
+Because it’s taking advantage of two things that already exist outside of your site or blog:

 - A subject people are already talking about.